GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 - **Tertiary & knowledge-intensive sectors (ICT, Finance, Professional Services):** show the **largest gains from digital economy adoption**.
 - **Entrepreneurship** magnifies these effects, especially in innovation-driven economies.
 - IRF analysis reveals that digital shocks have **persistent positive effects** on sectoral GVA, with strongest long-term impact in services and ICT.
+These findings support the central hypothesis of the thesis and highlight entrepreneurship as a key amplifier of digitalization’s effects.”
 ---

 ## Repository Structure